hallojoe/xml-sitemaps/Casko.AspNetCore.XmlSiteMaps/Package/README.md

 app.UseXmlSiteMaps(addRewrites: true); // true is default
 ```

-If ordering creates problems for rewrites then set `useRewrites: false` and then call where it fit in:
+If ordering creates problems for rewrites then set `useRewrites: false` and then call where appropriate:

 ```
 app.UseXmlSiteMapsRewrites();